drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 <% } %>
 ```

-> The name and short_description events are defined by the API.
-Go back to look at the JSON you received from Linked Events to understand the structure of the JSON they provide.
+The `name` and `short_description` properties are defined by the API.
+Go back and have a look at the JSON you received from Linked Events to understand the structure of the JSON they provide.

 The JSON data contains properties like description_short that are not mandatory fields, which means that sometimes there isn't a short_description available.
-So if you try to search for some terms (like currently 'punavuori') will result in an JavaScript error like the below:
+So if you try to search for some terms (like currently 'punavuori') that contains events without a short_description, you will see a JavaScript error like the one below:

 ![short_description missing](images/short_descriptionError.png)